How Many Ratings per Item are Necessary for Reliable Significance Testing?: Related Work

 Our approach incorporates response variance from both ML models and human raters.
-The nature of response variance of the former was studied in \cite{szymanski-gorman-2020-best}, claiming that human rater response variance on individual items is most often due to measurable differences in perspective or ambiguity of the item, as opposed to noise.
-The nature of response variance in ML models was studied in \cite{Artstein2008,plank-etal-2014-linguistically}.
+The nature of response variance of the former was studied in \citet{szymanski-gorman-2020-best}, claiming that human rater response variance on individual items is most often due to measurable differences in perspective or ambiguity of the item, as opposed to noise.
+Nuanced analysis of the nature of response variance in ML has been studied by \citet{Artstein2008,plank-etal-2014-linguistically,peng-etal-2024-different,weerasooriya-etal-2023-subjective}.
+See \citet{plank-2022-problem} for a survey.

+Although none of these methods have been widely adopted, beginning with \citet{dawid1979maximum}, researchers have recognized the importance of response variance, and have sought to characterize it.
+Most of these methods can be characterized as \textbf{tableau}-based, where items are visualized as rows and respondents as columns of an (often sparse) table \cite{passonneau-carpenter-2014-benefits}, and the models typically seek to jointly model both dimensions.

+\citet{lalor-etal-2016-building} apply item-response theory (IRT) to ML datasets.
+IRT is widely used in survey design and educational testing, two domains where, ironically, variance among respondents is widely reported, but variance among the items is not.
+(This makes sense for survey design, where each question addresses a different problem, but not in educational tests that contain multiple instances of the same problem, such as the Scholastic Aptitude Test (SAT).)
+And so they present a mirror image to the case of ML where, generally speaking, people tend to analyze variance along one dimension of the tableau, regardless of the domain, although \emph{which} dimension is used depends on the domain.

-Related crowdsourcing studies have examined the trade-offs between cost and quality of annotation collection \cite{snow-etal-2008-cheap} or gave recommendations for which crowdsourcing platforms and protocols to use \cite{wang2013perspectives}. \cite{chau-etal-2020-understanding} explored the use of peer-review and self-review to resolve disagreement in annotating, and \cite{hovy-etal-2013-learning} developed an unsupervised model to identify which Mechanical Turk raters are reliable.
-Recent assessments of leaderboard practices have also led to models able to indicate which items are most useful to annotate for evaluation purposes \cite{rodriguez2021evaluation}. \cite{welinder2010online} developed a system to select the most useful\slash informative labels to collect, which can lead to a reduction in annotation cost.
+Related crowdsourcing studies have examined the trade-offs between cost and quality of annotation collection \cite{snow-etal-2008-cheap} or gave recommendations for which crowdsourcing platforms and protocols to use \cite{wang2013perspectives}. \citet{chau-etal-2020-understanding} explored the use of peer-review and self-review to resolve disagreement in annotations, and \citet{hovy-etal-2013-learning} developed an unsupervised model to identify which Mechanical Turk raters are reliable.
+Recent assessments of leaderboard practices have also led to models being able to indicate which items are most useful to annotate for evaluation purposes \cite{rodriguez2021evaluation}. \citet{welinder2010online} developed a system to select the most useful\slash informative labels to collect, which can lead to a reduction in annotation cost.